-Reef snapshot: summer 2021-22
+Reef snapshot: summer 2022-23

 To understand, manage and protect the Reef, we need good information on its health and key partnerships with those who study and use it.

-The Reef snapshot: summer 2021-22 provides a concise, easy-to-understand summary of how the Reef has fared over the past summer, what this means for coral and the actions being taken to help coral health.
+The Reef snapshot: summer 2022-23 provides a concise, easy-to-understand summary of how the Reef has fared over the past summer, what this means for coral and the actions being taken to help coral health.

-It sets the scene for more comprehensive reports later in the year, such as the mid-year Long-term Monitoring Program reports by AIMS and Marine Monitoring Program reports by the Great Barrier Reef Marine Park Authority.
+It sets the scene for more comprehensive reports later in the year, such as the mid-year Long-term Monitoring Program reports by the Australian Institute of Marine Science and Marine Monitoring Program reports by the Great Barrier Reef Marine Park Authority.

 The snapshot provides a summary of Reef health monitoring conducted each year.

 Click on the image to download the Reef Snapshot: summer 2022-23.

 - La Niña conditions persisted throughout the summer and monsoon conditions kept water temperatures at or slightly above average.

 - Some rivers in the catchment reached major flood levels, with flood plumes reaching offshore reefs in the northern region and the Whitsunday Islands in the central region.